Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 </codeblock>

-This indicators can be visualized, plot the box-plot of each sensory attributes.Do it on six attributes and add the line corresponding to the mean.
+These indicators can be visualized, plot the box-plot of each sensory attributes.
+Do it on six attributes and add the line corresponding to the mean.

 <codeblock id="01_05">
 </codeblock>

 Let's illustrate these indicators in complementary of the density.
+For example, the median is a quantile associate to the order 0.5 :

 <codeblock id="01_13">
 </codeblock>

-Do the same with the first and third quartile.
+Do the same with the first and third quantile.

 <codeblock id="01_14">
 </codeblock>

-Finally, we plot the density with the mean and 2.5 and 97.5 quantile.
+Finally, plot the density again and add the mean and 2.5 and 97.5 quantile.

 <codeblock id="01_15">
 </codeblock>